jcroweriddell/tissue_profiling/README.md

 ### Jenna
-- [ ] Provide Jimmy with list of 20 visual genes to BLAST
+- [x] Provide Jimmy with list of 20 visual genes to BLAST
+Note: Jenna has uploaded excel sheet with list of important genes in visual pathway, and uploaded a fasta file with sequences of top genes for Jimmy to use, the list includes visual opsins, phototransduction, retinoid metabolism.
+Missing: non-visual genes

 ## Tissues to Analyse